 FRCP 45 requires subpoenas to be "issued" out of a court.
-The physical act of issuing a subpoena from a court is simple: the issuing party's attorney need only place that court's name at the top of the subpoena.
-However, the legal effect of issuing a subpoena from a court is significant: the subpoena becomes a judicial command emanating from the court whose name appears therein, the disobedience of which may be punishable as a contempt of court (FRCP 45(e)).
+The physical act of issuing a subpoena from a court is simple: the issuing party's attorney need only place the issuing court's name at the top of the subpoena.
+However, the legal effect of issuing a subpoena from a court is significant: the subpoena becomes a judicial command emanating from that court, the disobedience of which may be punishable as a contempt of court (FRCP 45(g)).